playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 # Setup React Native Project {#setup-app}

-> If you have an existing React Native project, you can safely skip this step.
+> Even if you have an existing React Native project,

+Let's setup a basic React Native project to extend using a monorepo.

-- Make sure you have [your environment set up](https://reactnative.dev/docs/environment-setup), including XCode/Android Studio
+> Before you get started with this section, make sure you have [your environment set up](https://reactnative.dev/docs/environment-setup), including XCode/Android Studio.

+Run

 ```shell
 npx react-native init ChatAppMobile